PaulKinlan/paul.kinlan.me/content/2015-09-22-be-instant-and-engaging-on-the-mobile-web.markdown

 {{% slide 78 "Using poor infrastructure is not an excuse" %}}

-Many of the top sites in india take over 20 seconds to load and when you look at the code there are many simple things that they are doing incorrectly that make it appear like there are problems with the network.
+Many of the top sites in India take over 20 seconds to load and when you look at the code there are many simple things that they are doing incorrectly that make it appear like there are problems with the network.